 It is a system in which goods move from the manufacturer to the outlet where the consumer purchases them; in some marketplaces, it’s a very complex channel, including distributors, wholesalers, jobbers, and brokers.
-Hence, companies need a distributorship model to get the distributors for their products and services.
+Hence, companies need a strong distributorship business model to get the distributors for their products and services.

 When deciding how to distribute your product, use the traditional distribution model as a starting point.
 The conventional distribution model has three levels: the producer, the wholesaler, and the retailer.
 Therefore, this is a time-tested system with many well-established members at all levels.